backstage/backstage/.changeset/olive-cars-rescue.md

 '@backstage/plugin-search': patch
 ---

-Create an experimental search plugin that is compatible with declarative integration system.
+Create an experimental search plugin that is compatible with the declarative integration system, it is exported from `/alpha` subpath.